Dawoodkhan9478/Transformer-Based-Multi-Modal-Sensor-Fusion-for-Autonomous-Driving-in-CARLA/README.md

 # TransFuser-CARLA

-Transformer-Based Multi-Modal Sensor Fusion for Autonomous Driving
+Transformer-Based Multi-Modal Sensor Fusion for Autonomous Driving Introduction

-## Introduction

-This repository contains an implementation of a **Transformer-based sensor fusion framework** for **end-to-end autonomous driving** using the **CARLA simulator**.
+This repository contains an implementation of a transformer-based sensor fusion framework for end-to-end autonomous driving using the CARLA simulator.
-The model is trained using **imitation learning**, where expert driving behavior is learned from multi-modal sensor data.
+The model is trained using imitation learning, where expert driving behavior is learned from multi-modal sensor data.

-The system fuses information from **RGB cameras and LiDAR** using a transformer-based architecture to generate vehicle control commands.
+The system fuses information from RGB cameras and LiDAR using a transformer-based architecture to generate vehicle control commands.
-This codebase is designed for research and experimentation in **autonomous driving, sensor fusion, and learning-based control** within realistic simulated environments.
+This codebase is designed for research and experimentation in autonomous driving, sensor fusion, and learning-based control within realistic simulated environments.

 ---

+## Workflow Overview

+### 1. Data Generation
+- A **rule-based autopilot agent** drives autonomously in CARLA.
+- Sensor data (**RGB cameras, LiDAR**) and vehicle states are recorded.
+- The collected data serves as expert demonstrations for imitation learning.

+### 2. Training
+- The **TransFuser model** is trained using imitation learning.
+- A transformer-based architecture fuses multi-modal sensor features.
+- The model learns to predict vehicle control commands directly from sensor inputs.

+### 3. Evaluation
+- The trained model is deployed as an autonomous agent in CARLA.
+- Performance is evaluated on predefined routes and driving scenarios.
+- Metrics such as route completion, infractions, and driving stability are analyzed.

+---

+## Key Features

+- Transformer-based **multi-modal sensor fusion**
+- End-to-end **imitation learning framework**
+- Fully integrated with the **CARLA simulator**
+- Supports **single-GPU and multi-GPU training**
+- Modular and extensible codebase for autonomous driving research

 ## Code Structure